szaguldo-kamaz/laserdisc-kamm/README.md

 # laserdisc-iclist
 List of ICs found in LaserDisc players and related hardware (e.g. MUSE decoders)

+The lists were compiled by investigating the actual devices and by digging through countless pages of scientific publications and technical papers.
+If you happen have some more info or own devices not listed here (or marked with "partial"), and willing to open it up and look inside... :-), please feel free to send updates/lists/photos of device mainboards where IC markings can be identified.
+Either by email to kamm at laserdisc.hu or just create a pull request here.
+Thank you!_

 **MUSE decoders** and **MUSE-NTSC converters**

 * Hitachi HD-M20 (partial, based on some photos only)